Neil Howe: Work

 Howe has written a number of non-academic books on generational trends.
 He is best known for his books with William Strauss on generations in American history.
-These include Generations (1991) and The Fourth Turning (1997) which examine historical generations and describe a theorized cycle of recurring mood eras in American history (now described as the Strauss–Howe generational theory).
+These include Generations (1991) and The Fourth Turning (1997) which examine historical generations and describe a theorized cycle of recurring mood eras in American history, now described as the Strauss–Howe generational theory.

 Generations made a deep impression on former US Vice President Al Gore, who called it the most stimulating book on American history he'd ever read, and sent a copy to each member of Congress.
 The Fourth Turning made a deep impression on Steve Bannon, who wrote and directed Generation Zero (2010), a Citizens United Productions film on the book's theory, prior to his becoming White House Chief Strategist.

-Howe and Strauss also co-authored 13th Gen: Abort, Retry, Ignore, Fail?
+Howe and Strauss co-authored 13th Gen: Abort, Retry, Ignore, Fail?
 (1993) about Generation X, and Millennials Rising (2000) about the Millennial Generation.
 Eric Hoover has called the authors pioneers in a burgeoning industry of consultants, speakers and researchers focused on generations.
-He wrote a critical piece about the concept of "generations" and the "Millennials" (a term coined by Strauss and Howe) for the Chronicle of Higher Education.
+He wrote a critical piece about the concept of "generations" and the "Millennials", a term coined by Strauss and Howe, for the Chronicle of Higher Education.
 Michael Lind offered his critique of Howe's book Generations for The New York Times Book Review.

-Howe has written a number of application-oriented books with Strauss about the Millennials’ impact on various sectors, including Millennials Go to College (2003, 2007), Millennials and the Pop Culture (2006), and Millennials and K-12 Schools (2008).
+Howe has written a number of books with Strauss about the Millennials’ impact on various sectors, including Millennials Go to College (2003, 2007), Millennials and the Pop Culture (2006), and Millennials and K-12 Schools (2008).
 After Strauss died in 2007, Howe authored Millennials in the Workplace (2010).

 In 1988, he coauthored On Borrowed Time with Peter G. Peterson, one of the early calls for budgetary reform (the book was reissued 2004).
 Since the late 1990s, Howe has also coauthored a number of academic studies published by CSIS, including the Global Aging Initiative’s "Aging Vulnerability Index" and The Graying of the Middle Kingdom: The Economics and Demographics of Retirement Policy in China.
 In 2008, he co-authored The Graying of the Great Powers with Richard Jackson.